sandbox-pokhara/contributing/django/README.md

 ## Cookiecutter

-If you are starting a new project start the project using Sandbox's [django-cookiecutter](https://github.com/sandbox-pokhara/django-cookiecutter).
+If you are starting a new project, start the project using Sandbox's [django-cookiecutter](https://github.com/sandbox-pokhara/django-cookiecutter).

 ## Folder Structure